rajsahu2004/HTML-CSS-Practice-Problems/README.md

 * Open `level-1/index.html` && `level-1/step-2.css` && `level-1/step-2.jpg`.
 * Locate the element with the class of `content-left`.
-  * Add padding of 20 pixels on the top, left, right, and bottom.
+  * Add padding of 20 pixels on the top, -left, right, and bottom.
 * Locate the element with the class of `header`.
   * Add padding of 20 pixels on the top, left, right, and bottom.
 * Locate the element with the class of `profile-image-container`.